Lake Martin: Tornadoes

 On April 27, 2011, an EF4 tornado ripped across Lake Martin.
-Several valuable houses and businesses were completely destroyed along its path.
+Several valuable houses and businesses were destroyed along its path.
 Some vehicles were carried over 100 yards.
 The tornado resulted in seven deaths across the region.
 Its path through Elmore, Tallapoosa, and Chambers counties was 44.2 mi long.

 Another tornado went through the northern side of the lake on January 12, 2023.
 The tornado was rated EF3; however, the maximum damage near the lake was rated EF2.